SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Shortcuts
 ^^^^^^^^^^^^^^^^^

-As a user, you are encouraged, to nicely group and structure your results as fine grain as possible.
-However, if you do that, you might thank that you will inevitably have to type a lot to access your values and always state the *full name* of an item.
+As a user you are encouraged to nicely group and structure your results as fine grain as possible.
+Yet, you might think that you will inevitably have to type a lot to access your values and always state the *full name* of an item.
 This is, however, not true.
 There are two ways to work around that.
-First, you can reqeust the supergroup, and then access the variables one by one:
+First, you can request the group above the parameters, and then access the variables one by one:

     >>> mobiles = traj.parameters.traffic.mobiles
     >>> mobiles.ncars